Bondi Junction stabbings: Aftermath

 A GoFundMe campaign set up in Ashlee Good's name raised over for her daughter, who was taken out of intensive care on 16 April following surgery for chest and arm injuries and was discharged from hospital on 21 April.

+Video clips from bystanders and security footage was widely shared online, depicting Cauchi going after some shoppers while ignoring others.
+Several shoppers confronted the man, barring his passage to certain areas, as well as grabbing tools from nearby stores to defend themselves.
+Phone video showed one man, later identified as French construction worker Damien Guerot, preventing the perpetrator from climbing an escalator to a higher floor by brandishing a bollard at him.

+During the attack, Cauchi was seen wearing an Australian Kangaroos sports jersey.
+As a result, the sporting goods retailer Rebel temporarily removed all clothing related to the Australian Kangaroos from its online shopping service and several store locations.

 Police returned control of the Westfield shopping centre to its management on the evening of 14 April.
 The centre reopened on 18 April for a "community reflection day" to allow people to pay their respects and leave floral tributes, with counselling services on site.
 Scentre Group, which runs the Westfield shopping centre chain, said that it would implement increased security measures in all its stores, including providing enhanced protective clothing for security personnel.
 It also waived rent payments from the shopping centre's retail tenants from 13 to 19 April.
 Commercial operations resumed on 19 April.

+Bravery awards

-On 21 June, during a graduation ceremony at the Goulburn Police Academy for 169 new officers, Detective Inspector Amy Scott who stopped the attacker was awarded with the NSW Police Commissioner's Valour Medal, one of the highest in the State’s police for those 'who display exceptional bravery in life-threatening situations'.
+On 21 June, during a graduation ceremony at the Goulburn Police Academy for 169 new officers, Detective Inspector Amy Scott, who stopped the attacker was awarded with the NSW Police Commissioner's Valour Medal, one of the highest in the State's police for those 'who display exceptional bravery in life-threatening situations'.

+On 13 April 2026, the Governor-General Sam Mostyn announced eight bravery awards related to the Bondi Junction stabbings.
+Inspector Scott, Frenchmen Guerot and Despreaux, security guard Taha and deceased victims Good and Tahir were awarded a Bravery Medal for acts of bravery in hazardous circumstances.
+Nurse Catherine Molihan and victim Jade Young's husband Noel McLaughlin were awarded a Commendation for Brave Conduct for acts of bravery worthy of recognition.